influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/administration/managing-roles.md

 * Create, view, update, and remove organizations
 * Create, view, and remove users in any organizations

 When a SuperAdmin is added as a user of an organization, the SuperAdmin is restricted by the limitations of the role.
-This allows a SuperAdmin to comply with expectations of not accessing content within a specific organization, and if done, an audit trail will show access of the content.
+This allows a SuperAdmin to be able to comply with expectations of not accessing content within a specific organization and, if done, that an audit trail would show access of the content.